-I have good humor and I can make people laugh.
-I love to play the piano and I taught myself to read notes.
 Many people have never heard of Trisomy X. Every family has to decide for themselves how and when they want to explain Trisomy X to their friends and relatives.
-Lots of girls decide that they can tell their friends about Trisomy X, since there is no reason to feel ashamed or embarrassed.
-Other girls decide they would rather keep the information private because sometimes people don't understand, and they may say things that are wrong or hurt your feelings.
+Your family might decide you can tell friends about Trisomy X, since there is no reason to feel ashamed or embarrassed.
+Others decide they would rather keep the information private because sometimes people don't understand, and they may say things that are wrong or hurt your feelings.